tylergneill/Brucheion_tgn/README.md

 Log-in
 ------

-> Note: Brucheion has some preliminary online user authentication features meant to help both restrict proprietary data and facilitate team sharing once the software is hosted online.
-Since this point was not yet reached, these features are bypassed here.
+> Note: Brucheion has some preliminary online user authentication features meant to help restrict proprietary data and facilitate team sharing once the software is hosted online.
+I bypass these features here.
 In fact, the entire "user" framework is instead repurposed for maintaining multiple project workspaces, as described below.

 With the executable secured above, start the program, but be careful to bypass the online user authentication by passing in the additional parameter `-noauth true`.
 In order to do this, it's easiest to launch from the command line, e.g., in macOS (and similarly in Linux):